Buying real estate in Thailand?

 Everything you need to know before buying real estate is included in our Thailand Property Pack

-Thailand does not offer a simple "buy a house, get a visa" program like some countries do, but property investment can still play a role in certain long-stay visa pathways.
+The short answer is that Thailand does not have a "buy a home, get a visa" program, but property investment can play a supporting role in certain long-stay visa categories, and we break down exactly how in this guide, which we constantly update to reflect the latest rules.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Thailand.